National Hormone & Pituitary Program (NHPP): Information for People Treated with Pituitary Human Growth Hormone

 "Mad Cow" Disease

-“Mad cow” disease in cattle is the same kind of disease as CJD from pituitary hGH.
-People who ate beef from animals infected with mad cow disease got a form of CJD called variant CJD (vCJD).
-Transmission of vCJD from cattle to humans has happened mostly in Britain.
 In the United States, four cases of vCJD have been found.
-According to the Centers for Disease Control and Prevention (CDC), two of these people most likely acquired vCJD in the United Kingdom, one most likely acquired the infection in Saudi Arabia, and one is thought to have been infected in Kuwait or Russia.
-(The country where this fourth vCJD infection occurred is more uncertain than in the other three cases because this person had no established link with a country where other vCJD cases are known to have occurred.)
+According to the Centers for Disease Control and Prevention (CDC), two people most likely acquired their infection in the United Kingdom, one person most likely acquired the infection in Saudi Arabia, and one person most likely acquired the infection in Kuwait or Russia.
+The specific oversees country where the latter person’s infection occurred is less clear than that of the other three persons because, unlike the others, this person had no established link with a country where other known vCJD cases likely had been infected.

 Low Levels of GH in Adults

-Some people who needed hGH as children may benefit from biosynthetic growth hormone (bGH) as adults.
-Biosynthetic growth hormone is made in a laboratory and is not obtained from human pituitary glands.
-People with low levels of growth hormone as adults may have symptoms or changes such as these:
+Some people who received pituitary hGH as children may have low levels of GH as adults and might therefore benefit from bGH as adults.
+People with low levels of growth hormone as adults may have symptoms or changes like these:

 - more body fat